alexrutar/wordpath/README.md

 Feel free to modify this source if there are words you do not agree with, or even use your own text source.
 If you do make changes, ensure that you first delete the object file `graph`.

-Note that the text file must be sorted alphabetically for the program to work.
+The text file must be sorted alphabetically for the program to work.